Definition of Biofeedback

 What is AVS?
 Our bodies respond to electrical rhythms such as those in music and light in our environment.
-The Audio-Visual Stimulation (AVS) system is able to train your brain rhythms to be more efficient.
+The Audio Visual Stimulation (AVS) system uses binaural beats and is able to train your brain rhythms to be more efficient.
 With AVS you can more easily alter your brainwave activity to suit the current task.
 For example, you want slower brainwave activity when you sleep, and faster brainwave activity to concentrate attention.

 - Chronic Pain